jxcore/jxcore/docs/plain/jxcore-command-monitor.markdown

     > jx monitor restart

 Restarts the monitor.
-Find the monitor's process and shuts it down together with all monitored applications.
-After that starts new and fresh monitor's process.
+Finds the monitor's process and shuts it down together with all monitored applications.
+After that it starts new and fresh monitor's process.

 ## Web access